-Table 3 of the ERG2016 further breaks down the PADs in Table 1 of the ERG 2016 into individual container types and wind speed categories for large spills for six widely transported chemicals.
-Table 3 was a new addition in the ERG2012 and the same 6 chemicals appear in ERG2016.
-Addition of this supplemental information was deemed very valuable as a first responder would easily be able to discern the general wind conditions and the container involved.
-This additional information is potentially very useful and provides a significantly more refined PAD estimates than those available in Table 1.
-To illustrate application of the statistical results in development of Table 3 of the ERG2016, safe distance distributions for large rail daytime and nighttime chlorine and ammonia releases are provided in Figures 5.7 - 5.10, respectively.
-In these statistical distributions, various percentiles are shown from the 50th to the 99th percentiles are shown, including the 90th percentile, which corresponds to the PAD values listed in Table 3.
-In these figures, the distributions are shown with the ordinate on a log scale to emphasize differences at higher percentiles.
-Note that there is a considerable variation with wind speed range in these figures; the 90th-percentile values for the high wind speed cases are
+ERG2020 Table 3 further breaks down the PADs in Table 1 into individual container types and wind speed categories for large spills for six widely transported chemicals.
+Table 3 was a new addition in ERG2012, and the same six chemicals appear in ERG2020.
+Addition of this supplemental information was deemed very valuable, as a first responder would easily be able to discern the general wind conditions and the container involved.
+This additional information provides a significantly more refined PAD estimate than that available in Table 1.

+To illustrate applying the statistical results to the development of Table 3, safe distance distributions for large rail daytime and nighttime chlorine and ammonia releases are provided in Figures 5.7-5.10.
+In these statistical distributions, various percentiles are shown, from the 50th to the 99th, including the 90th percentile, which corresponds to the PAD values listed in Table 3.
+The distributions are shown with the ordinate on a log scale to emphasize differences at higher percentiles.
+Note that there is a considerable variation with wind speed range in these figures; the 90th percentile values for the high wind speed cases are 30%-40% of the distances for the low wind speed values.
+Additional examples showing variations of safe distance estimates with container type and other environmental variables, as developed from previous work, are provided in Section 5.3.

-FIGURE 5.7 Frequency of Safe Distances for Large Daytime Chlorine Spills for Three Different Windspeed Categories as Determined in the ERG2016 Analysis.
-(Percentiles are denoted by open circles superimposed on the curves)
+Figure 5.7 Frequency of safe distances for large daytime chlorine spills from railcars for different wind speed ranges as determined in the ERG2020 analysis.
+(Percentiles are denoted by open circles superimposed on the curves.)